Rhyming and Stealing

 The spread of a London ludling (Argots, Part 3)

-When talking about argots, one inevitably arrives at rhyming slang.
-Indeed, this series has already mentioned it a few times, so let’s take a closer look.
+When discussing argots, the conversation must inevitably turn to rhyming slang.
+In this series I’ve already mentioned it a few times, so let’s take a closer look.
 No one knows exactly when or how it started, but it seems in London of the 19th century, some folks needed a cryptolect.
 In order to create one, they used the playful mechanism of rhyme.
-The OED’s first record comes from 1846: aunt joanna, meaning “piano”.
+The OED’s earliest entry comes from 1846: aunt joanna, meaning “piano”.

-As I’ve shown in previous articles, the line between ludling and argot is a fluid one, with ludlings sometimes moving into argotic territory and back again.
+As I’ve shown in previous articles, the line between ludling and argot is fluid, with ludlings sometimes moving into argotic territory and back again.
 The border between the two is intelligibility to outsiders.
 Even with her childhood ludling, idig, Jessica Weiss recalls,¹

 […] creating variations of idig at the neighborhood pool, making it even more impossible for boys and teachers to understand.

-If Weiss were successful in this effort, her ludling would essentially become an argot.
-There is often a kind of layering that occurs based on this need, as with 86, I’ve mentioned earlier, which combines a borrowing from another language, normalizes the spelling into English, and then passes it through the filter of rhyming slang in order to provide that word with the meaning, “cancel”.
+There is often a kind of layering based on the need for covertness.
+This is the case with 86, which I’ve mentioned previously.
+It combines a borrowing from another language, normalizes the spelling into English, then passes it through the filter of rhyming slang in order to assign the word the meaning, “cancel”.

-Indeed, rhyming slang, which I’ve raised a few times as being clearly ludic, can turn quite quickly from a game to something rather devious.
-Initially, it seems straightforward: take a word you want to indicate, find a phrase that rhymes with it, then substitute that phrase for the word.
+Indeed, rhyming slang, which I’ve raised a few times as being clearly ludic, can turn quickly from a game to something quite devious.
+At the base level, it’s straightforward: take a word you want to indicate, rhyme a phrase with it, then substitute the phrase with word.
 This gives you terms such as:

 • plates of meat: feet